Note 3 - Summary of Significant Accounting Policies

 Impairment of Long-Lived Assets

 We review the carrying value of our long-lived assets, which includes our right-of-use lease assets, for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 Our assessment of recoverability is based on our best estimates using either quoted market prices or an analysis of the undiscounted projected future cash flows by asset group in order to determine if there is any indicator of impairment requiring us to further assess the fair value of our long-lived assets.
 If the sum of the estimated undiscounted future cash flows related to the asset is less than the carrying value, we recognize a loss equal to the difference between the carrying value and the fair value, usually determined by the estimated discounted cash flow analysis of the assets.
 Our asset groups consist of our operating segments within our Wholesale reportable segment, each of our retail design centers and other corporate assets.
 The asset group is defined as the lowest level for which identifiable cash flows are available and largely independent of the cash flows of other groups of assets, which for our retail segment is the individual retail design center and for our wholesale segment is the manufacturing plant level.
 We estimate future cash flows based on design center-level historical results, current trends, third-party appraisals and operating and cash flow projections.
 Our estimates are subject to uncertainty and may be affected by a number of factors outside our control, including general economic conditions and the competitive environment.
 While we believe our estimates and judgments about future cash flows are reasonable, future impairment charges may be required if the expected cash flow estimates, as projected, do not occur or if events change requiring us to revise our estimates.
-Our retail segment recorded an impairment of long-lived assets held at various retail design centers of $0.6 million, $5.2 million and $9.9 million, respectively, during fiscal 2021, 2020 and 2019.
-Refer to Note 10, Restructuring and Other Impairment Activities, for further disclosure on the long-lived asset impairment.
+Refer to Note 10, Restructuring and Other Impairment Activities, for further disclosure on long-lived asset impairments.